Renaud11232/BlueMapMobs/README.md

 ## Configuration

-The plugin provides a few configuration options to customize the markers.
+The plugins provide a few configuration options to customize the markers.
 All configuration values are in the standard `config.yml`.
 The plugin is reloaded normally when BlueMap is reloaded.